ademilter/bricklayer/README.md

 ## Browser Support

-This plugin works seamlessly with these browsers:
+This plugin works seamlessly with, Safari, Firefox, Chrome and all other modern browsers.
-  - Safari 9.0.2
-  - Firefox 43.0.4
-  - Chrome 49

-Please add more and open a pull request if you tested successfully on other browsers.

 ## Contribution